EngJurado/Resume/README.md

 - **Modern UI**: Clean, professional design with smooth animations
 - **SEO Optimized**: Built with Next.js for better search engine visibility
 - **TypeScript**: Type-safe development for better code quality

+## Branches

+This repository uses two branches for different purposes:

+- **main**: Contains the built and optimized version ready for deployment.
+This branch is used for production hosting.
+- **source**: Contains the source code.
+This is where development happens.

 ## Getting Started